Testimony Before Joint Committee on the Public Schools Underscores Need for Online and Blended LearningPosted by Dr. Rich Bozza on 12/20/2012

 School leaders need to engage their local legislators in a conversation about the challenges they face and the resources required to get the job done.
 Invite your legislators to participate in a district or school event and establish a time to speak with them along with members of your school board or with parents of students about the great work that you do and what you need to get the expanded job done well.
 We need their leadership to get laws which impede our work changed.
 There is no better time as the report of the Education TransformationTask Force has focused attention on removing the unnecessary in order for us to get to the important work of improving outcomes for students!

-New Jersey Governor’s Task Force Says Time to Change Some School RulesPosted by Dr. Rich Bozza at 9/18/2012
+New Jersey Governor’s Task Force Says Time to Change Some School RulesPosted by Dr. Rich Bozza on 9/18/2012

 Nobody likes red tape.
 So when New Jersey Governor Chris Christie asked an education task force to review the statutes and regulations for New Jersey schools, it was applauded by many—including New Jersey’s Chief Education Officers.
 The report, released on September 5th, included over 450 recommendations addressing everything from the paper schools must use to professional development and teacher licensing.
 (Click here to see our video on this topic.)